theupdateframework/taps/tap13.md

 roles, such as in the proposed [PyPI Maximum Security Model](https://www.python.org/dev/peps/pep-0480/) where developers sign for the targets produced by their projects.
-A client can curate a list of trusted projects which is a subset of the targets on the repository by using mapping metadata per [TAP 4](tap4.md) to only include roles they trust in their targets metadata.
+A client can curate a list of trusted projects which is a subset of the targets on the repository by using mapping metadata similar to [TAP 4](tap4.md) to only include roles they trust in their targets metadata.
 One could imagine that other users (perhaps those at the same organization) would also like to use the same curated list.
 These use cases are all supported by this proposal.

 There are several reasons why it may be important to let Alice and Bob's view of the repository differ.

 First, Alice and Bob may each curate different lists of packages that they trust.
 For example, the security team at Alice's company has only blessed specific packages and Alice wishes to install only those packages.
 Every other user clearly should not be subject to those constraints.

 Second, Alice may be concerned that a full repository compromise may include the root role.
 Since the root role in TUF indicates the top-level target's role key, this compromise can enable the attacker full control of Alice's namespace.
 Alice may want to require that the security team at her company still be used to decide which packages to trust.

 Finally, in fact, Alice's company may have dictated that references to a specific tag name should all (transparently) refer to a specific in-house version, which may not match the result of resolving foo using the repository's top-level targets metadata.
 Instead foo should refer to the name that is resolved using Alice’s company’s targets metadata file as the top-level targets metadata file.
 This may also enable Alice to install software which is available on the repository but would not be trusted by other users.

 Note that in all of the above cases, Alice and Bob still want to use the repository as a means to coordinate and obtain new versions of targets metadata.
 They however 1) want control of what packages would be installed and 2) want to limit the damage caused by a root key compromise on the repository.